mortar-works/mortar-website/src/site/use-cases/digital triage tool.md

 pageImage: bell_023.png
 homepageImage: ticks_02.png
 description: |-
-  We are in a time of huge transition, as services look to evolve through their use of data and intelligence to scale their reach, capacity and impact.
+  We are in a time of huge transition, as services look to evolve their use of data and intelligence to scale their reach, capacity and impact.
 Our framework enables us to redesign and deploy new services that are more accessible, user-led and affordable whilst enhancing the quality of data capture, security and safety.

 order: 2
 ---